Pytest-with-Eric/pytest-fixture-mocker-example/README.md

-# PyTest Fixture Mocker Not Found Example
+# Pytest Fixture Mocker Not Found Example

 This repo contains the sample code for the article - [How To Easily Resolve The "Fixture 'Mocker' Not Found" Error in Pytest](https://pytest-with-eric.com/introduction/fixture-mocker-not-found/)